McShelby/hugo-theme-relearn/exampleSite/content/basics/installation/_index.en.md

 ## Install the theme

-Install the Relearn theme by following [this documentation](https://gohugo.io/getting-started/quick-start/#step-3-add-a-theme)
+Install the Relearn theme by following [this documentation](https://gohugo.io/hugo-modules/use-modules/#use-a-module-for-a-theme) using Hugo's module system.

 This theme's repository is: https://github.com/McShelby/hugo-theme-relearn.git